 While your Social Security may apply regardless of your international destination, more than likely your health insurance will not.
 Investing in inadequate health and medical insurance is a requirement for many countries and may also be a requirement of a visa.
 If you live abroad for the majority of the year, then you need to invest in a high-quality international health insurance plan to give yourself and those back at home peace of mind.
-Unlike basic travel medical insurance, which is only valid for a limited amount of time and does not offer the same broad range of coverage, global medical plans often cover:
+Unlike basic travel medical insurance, which is only valid for a limited amount of time and does not offer the same broad range of coverage, international health insurance or expatriate insurance plans often cover:

 - The ability to choose your hospital or medical facility